rafaelws/galactic-chaos/docs/README.md

 # Known Issues

+- Not supported (devices)
+  - Smartphones, tablets, and smaller devices
+  - Browsers that do not support JS modules (as of the publishing of this project, [most browsers support this feature](https://caniuse.com/es6-module))
 - Screen resize: affects both overall dimensions and movement
+  - Dimensions are set once per object.
+If the world boundaries change, rendered objects won't resize.
   - Movement is instantiated once per object.
 If the world boundaries, frame time (monitor frequency) or object dimensions change, moving objects will not behave as expected.
-  - Dimensions are set once per object.
-If the world boundaries change, rendered objects won't resize.
-- Not supported (devices)
-  - Smartphones/tablets/smaller devices
-  - Browsers that do not support JS modules (as of the publishing of this project, [most browsers support this feature](https://caniuse.com/es6-module))
 - Rarely, audio tracks can overlap each other (especially while exiting menus)